 6. The method of claim 5, wherein the video subsystem is configured to generate the video image specification in response to receiving the trigger message.

-7. The method of claim 1, wherein, for at least one media asset identifier specified by the video image specification, the video image specification specifies a screen location that is associated with said media asset identifier.
+7. The method of claim 1, wherein the data packet specifies a screen location that is associated with said media asset identifier.